airgradient_esphome

 -

-Leverage automations in HomeAssistant to turn on the "Blank" page and turn off all other pages to effectively disable the display output.
+Leverage automation in HomeAssistant to turn on the "Blank" page and turn off all other pages to effectively disable the display output.
 Could also turn off the LED strip or set Brightness to 0 to eliminate output while still collecting sensor data

 - In ESPHome web interface, click New Device.
 Give any name.
 Select any model of board, and click Skip on the final page to not install at this time.
 Click Edit on the new entry and replace with the contents of the .yaml file for your model.